chaberko-lbbe/clec-poolseq/README.md

 ```

 We now use the sub-poolfstat data, with more stringent parameters.
-Nb : we tried to subset the result table, but LOG values were different that when running BayPass with a subset input SNPs file
+Note: we tried to subset the result table, but LOG values were different from when running BayPass with a subset input SNPs file.

 ```
 mkdir split_input_sub